 As you can see, the table is wood, but has layers of thin wood (fake wood?) on each surface that are really gross and peely.
 And yes, it has been sitting, just like this, for actual years.

 I finally had enough and insisted that we get a move on it.
-So, we buckled down and (during commercial breaks on the Panthers game for Sean) started by carefully peeling off the icky wood.
+So, we buckled down and (during commercial breaks on the Panthers game for Sean) to give this table a complete makeover.